-A Population Council-led research consortium which generates quality evidence to accelerate abandonment of female genital mutilation/cutting (FGM/C) within one generation.
+A Population Council-led research consortium which generates quality evidence to accelerate abandonment of female genital mutilation/cutting (FGM/C) in different contexts.

 Female genital mutilation/cutting (FGM/C) is a harmful practice that involves cutting, removing, and sometimes sewing up external female genitalia for non-medical reasons.
 While considered a social norm in many cultures, FGM/C is a violation of the rights of girls and women and has no health benefits.
 It is estimated that more than 200 million girls and women have undergone FGM/C around the world, and approximately 3.6 million girls are cut each year.

-The Evidence to End FGM/C: Research to Help Girls and Women Thrive project is an African-led research consortium generating high-quality evidence to influence strategic investment, policy, and programs to eliminate FGM/C. This five-year project works in seven sub-Saharan African countries – Egypt, Ethiopia, Kenya, Nigeria, Senegal, Somalia, and Sudan – to dramatically expand the body of high-quality evidence on the most effective approaches to ending FGM/C in different contexts.
+To help address the gaps and accelerate a comprehensive, evidence-based response to ending FGM/C, The Evidence to End FGM/C: Research to Help Girls and Women Thrive project, an African-led research consortium, generated high-quality evidence to influence strategic investments, policy, and programmes to eliminate FGM/C. This five-year project worked in eight African countries – Burkina-Faso, Egypt, Ethiopia, Kenya, Nigeria, Senegal, Somalia, and Sudan – to dramatically expand the body of high-quality evidence on the most effective approaches to ending FGM/C in different contexts.

-The research programme is organized around four themes:
+The research programme was organized around four themes:

 - Building the evidence base of where, when, and why FGM/C is practiced through explanatory analyses of existing survey datasets and qualitative studies among various populations at different stages of abandoning the practice.

-- Assessing a range of interventions to address FGM/C abandonment that utilize a blend of retrospective evaluations, case studies of ongoing interventions, prospective implementation research, impact evaluations and cost analyses.
-Multi-site implementation studies will help generalize findings.
+- Assessing a range of interventions to address FGM/C abandonment, utilizing a blend of retrospective assessments and case studies of ongoing interventions.

-- Understanding the wider impacts of FGM/C on the lives of girls, women, and their families, and the implications of abandoning the practice—as well as other harmful practices such as early marriage and gender-based violence—on gender norms and relations.
+- Understanding the wider impacts of FGM/C on the lives of girls, women, and their families, and the implications for gender norms and relations in abandoning the practice—as well as other harmful practices such as early marriage and gender-based violence.

-- Improving definition and measurement of social norms and norms changes
+- Improving the definition and measurement of social norms and norms changes;

-- Enhancing the application of "theory of change" to research and to informing programming and evaluation designs on FGM/C abandonment
+- Enhancing the application of "theory of change" to research and to informing programming and evaluation designs on FGM/C abandonment; and

-- Increasing the rigour, relevance and utlity of scientific descriptions of FGM/C interventions and their evaluation
+- Increasing the rigor, relevance, and utility of scientific descriptions of FGM/C interventions and their evaluation.